derivexyz/LEAPs/content/leaps/leap-51.md

 2. Transfer ownership of Arbitrum Protocol to Arbitrum Executor
 3. Governance Wrapper and Risk Council

+#### Rewards programs
+There are currently four three rewards programs that require off-chain distribution:
+1. Lyra MMV Liquidity Providers
+3. Lyra Trading fee rebates and short collateral
+4. LYRA token liquidity programs

+Transfer 3 months of rewards to the CC multisig so that these programs can continue to run.

 <a id="test-cases"></a>
 ## Test Cases